Insecure (TV series): Season 4

 On Rotten Tomatoes, season four has an approval rating of 95% based on 20 reviews, with an average rating of 8.29/10.
 The site's critics consensus reads: "Insecure continues to be one of the funniest, warmest, and most beautifully-shot comedies that takes full advantage of its sunny L.A. setting."
 On Metacritic, the season has a weighted average score of 80 out of 100, based on five critics, indicating "generally favorable reviews".

 Season 5

 On Rotten Tomatoes, season 5 has an approval rating of 100% based on 25 reviews, with an average rating of 9.3/10.
 The site's critical consensus states, "Issa's future remains uncertain, but Insecure enters its final season a fully confident comedy with plenty left to say about friendship, love, and self-esteem."
 On Metacritic, the season has a weighted average score of 80 out of 100, based on 10 critics, indicating "generally favorable reviews".

 Accolades

 Syndication

 The series began airing on Oprah Winfrey Network on February 7, 2023, with two back-to-back episodes.
+In July 2023, the series was added to Netflix in the U.S., making it the first HBO series to be available on Netflix.